A geometric Iwatsuka type effect in quantum layers: An extension of the Iwatsuka model

 \section{An extension of the Iwatsuka model}

-While our main interest concerns magnetic transport in the Dirichlet layers, the considerations at the end of the previous section, in particular, the decomposition of the type \eqref{eq:HO_pert_decomp} can be in combination with the minimax principle applied also to the classic Iwatsuka model.
+While our main interest concerns magnetic transport in the Dirichlet layers, the considerations at the end of Sec.~\ref{sec:thin}, in particular, the decomposition of the type \eqref{eq:HO_pert_decomp} can be in combination with the minimax principle applied also to the classic Iwatsuka model.
 We start with the two-dimensional Hamiltonian

 where